 Common Health Problems

-One of the most serious ailments to afflict the python and boa family of snakes is inclusion body disease or IBD.
-This fatal virus is often spread from one snake to another, and its symptoms include abnormal shedding, anorexia, constipation, tremors, and loss of motor control.
-Many snakes with this disease starve to death because they can't digest any new food, even if force fed.
+One of the most severe ailments to afflict the python and boa family of snakes is inclusion body disease.
+This fatal virus can spread from one snake to another, and its symptoms include abnormal shedding, anorexia, constipation, tremors, and loss of motor control.
+Many snakes with this disease starve to death because they can't digest any new food, even if force-fed.

 Like other reptiles, Burmese pythons are susceptible to respiratory infections and mouth rot, or stomatitis.
 A snake with a respiratory infection will breathe with its mouth open or wheeze.
 Mouth rot will show as a reddish discoloration around and in the animal's mouth.

-It's important to have a veterinarian check your Burmese python annually for any signs of disease; many don't show symptoms until the animal has been suffering for some time.
+It's essential to have an exotics veterinarian who specializes in reptiles check your Burmese python annually for any signs of disease; many don't show symptoms until the animal has been suffering for some time.